Singapore sees most COVID-19 cases in 10 months after karaoke cluster | Health

 The first known case was a Vietnamese woman who sought medical help on Sunday, local media reported.
 Singapore has yet to reopen KTV lounges and clubs and authorities said the places where the virus spread were operating as food and beverage outlets.

-Police arrested 20 women late on Wednesday, among them South Koreans, Malaysians, Thai and Vietnamese, for alleged vice activities at KTV lounges, local media reported.
-Police did not immediately confirm the arrests when contacted by Reuters.
+Singapore police said in a statement they had arrested 20 women late on Wednesday, among them South Koreans, Malaysians, Thai and Vietnamese, for alleged vice activities at KTV lounges Police also planned to step up checks and enforcement on such activities, the statement said.

 Health Minister Ong Ye Kung had earlier warned police would take action against violators.
 "Any outlets providing hostess services, dice games and all this very close contact, were never allowed," he told local media, according to CNA.